 Each product or product category has a fair price, allowing the product to be developed to quality standards that protect people and the planet.
 If you have a brand in front of you that deploys a wealth of sustainable communication but whose product is the cheapest on the market, it is unlikely that its communication will be followed up by action.

 There are many different commitments that make a brand ethical and eco-responsible, and consumers have different ways of assessing a brand’s commitment to sustainable development.
-Everyone has different considerations when it comes to sustainability.
+Everyone has different considerations when it comes to achieving sustainability.
 For some, the most important thing is that the product carries a label.
 Others are more interested in brands that take steps to reduce carbon emissions on the planet.
 Still others prefer companies that support non-profit associations and redistribute a share to concrete actions.
 It’s up to you to decide what’s really important to you and what you think will make sense for future generations.

 Why choose a sustainable brand?